-- The bachelor thesis is to be submitted in three copies.
+- The bachelor thesis is to be submitted in two copies.
 The thesis must be bound in hardcover, in such a way that makes it impossible to exchange individual pages (e.g. thermal, loose-leaf or spiral binding are not allowed).
-After the defence, one copy is deposited in the MFF UK Library.
-The supervisor and the reviewer (or the author) have the other copies.

 - An electronic version of the thesis should be submitted to SIS at the same time.
 Detailed information can be found here.
 The electronic file should not exceed 850 MB in size.

 - The place of submission depends on your study programme.
-Students of computer science submit three copies to the Department of Theoretical Computer Science and Mathematical Logic for the attention of Mrs. Kateřina Košnářová..
+Students of computer science submit three copies to the Department of Software and Computer Science Education for the attention of Mrs. Kateřina Hegrová.